IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 we see that it is the construction of the coverage index, and parts of this code are labelled on-chain and uncovered.
-We can ignore this, it's simply an artefact of the way the code labelling is done (and could be avoided by putting the construction of the ``covIdx`` in a different module, without coverage enabled).
+We can ignore this, it's simply an artefact of the way the code labelling is done.

 More interesting is the second section of the report: